0x1F9F1/Open1560/game/Open1560-README.txt

-cdid       | false | Enables CD music in the menu when using a virtual CD config     | false | Forces redetection of graphics modes console    | false | Enables console logging fovfix     | true  | Enables FOV scaling based on resolution legacygl   | false | Uses a legacy OpenGL context (enabled by default on Intel iGPUs) maxaspect  |       | Maximum aspect ratio of available resolutions minaspect  |       | Minimum aspect ratio of available resolutions msaa       | 0     | Sets the anti-aliasing level (does not work with legacy OpenGL) nativeres  | true  | Enables rendering internally at the native window resolution (enabled when using -msaa or -legacygl) prio       | 2     | Sets the process priority scaling    | 0     | Sets the scaling mode.
+cdid       | false | Enables CD music in the menu when using a virtual CD config     | false | Forces redetection of graphics modes console    | false | Enables console logging d3d        | false | Use the D3D renderer fovfix     | true  | Enables FOV scaling based on resolution legacygl   | false | Uses a legacy OpenGL context (enabled by default on Intel iGPUs) maxaspect  |       | Maximum aspect ratio of available resolutions minaspect  |       | Minimum aspect ratio of available resolutions msaa       | 0     | Sets the anti-aliasing level (does not work with legacy OpenGL) nativeres  | true  | Enables rendering internally at the native window resolution (enabled when using -msaa or -legacygl) opengl     | true  | Use the OpenGL renderer prio       | 2     | Sets the process priority scaling    | 0     | Sets the scaling mode.
 0 = Stretched (Keep Aspect), 1 = Stretched, 2 = Centered smoothstep | true  | Smoothes out the time between frames to avoid stutter